shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 1. Sign into [https://make.powerapps.com](https://make.powerapps.com/) (if you are not already signed in)

-1. Select your **[my initials] Practice** environment at the top right if it is not already selected.
+1. Select your **Practice[DeploymentId]** environment at the top right if it is not already selected.

 1. Using the navigation on the left, expand **Dataverse**, and select **Tables**.